 - Behavioral: Example KPIs include the number of instances where employees kept documents efficiently on the intranet platform.
 Intranet performance results can be seen through a decreased number of rejected requests by employees or a similar process.

 - Technological: Example KPIs include a reduction in IT needs and documents loading quicker.
 Intranet software performance results can be seen in lower IT requests, page-loading time and file-loading time.

 Experiential: Example KPIs include customers receiving more relevant, accurate information and the amount of time to submit documents is reduced.
 Intranet performance results can be seen through a reduced number of complaints coming through.

 Now we have the basics of the intranet software down – what it does, how it works and features to look for – but what does this actually look like when implemented?

 We’ve looked into specific case studies from companies using this new type of intranet, or intranet 2.0, to compare intranet software and give examples of how intranet implementation works.
 Take a look into their implementation and adoption process.

 Yle is Finland's national public broadcasting company, founded in 1926.
 The Finnish Broadcasting Company Yle operates four national television channels, 9 radio channels and services, and 25 regional radio stations.
 They have roughly 3000 employees in 25 locations.

 A few years back, Yle decided it was time to adopt a new intranet software, because their old software was severely outdated.
+The company wanted to buy an intranet through a monthly fee for a SaaS product instead of getting a free intranet software, which would have meant to build their own intranet by mean of an open source software.
 After a lengthy process of collecting data to define their new system and meet employees’ needs, they approached Happeo about creating an intranet software specific to meeting their requirements.